-FCM Grants are available across various land tenures as well as lands covered by Native Title, lands where Native Title has not been determined, and lands where Native Title has been extinguished.
+The FCM grants are available across various land tenures as well as lands covered by Native Title, lands where Native Title has not been determined, and lands where Native Title has been extinguished.

-Applicants are no longer required to contact representatives of the Aboriginal community relevant to the Country on which they are working as part of the application process unless there is a requirement under Native Title or Aboriginal Heritage legislation to do so.
+All applicants are required to contact representatives of the Aboriginal community relevant to the Country on which they are working.
+This engagement must occur irrespective of land tenure (public or private).